UpsetHoneyBadger/IDEX-ETH-to-USD-price-converter/README.md

-# USD to ETH Price converter for IDEX.market
+# USD to ETH Price converter for idex.market

 This google chrome extension converts the ETH prices on idex.market into USD prices.